Twin Falls, Idaho · A Community Project

 One of those soldiers was Specialist Troy Carlin Linden.
 Troy switched shifts with me on July 8, 2006, in Ramadi.
 An IED detonated near his vehicle.
 He didn't make it.
 I did.
 I named my son Troy Linden Montoyain his honor — and now I'm proposing we name this recreation center after him too.

-After the Army, I built a career in revenue growth and business technology.
-I run a company that helps local businesses scale through AI-powered tools, CRM systems, and digital strategy.
+After the Army, I built a career in business and technology — the practical work of helping organizations grow through good data and well-built systems.
 I'm not a marketing guy — I'm a systems builder.
-I mention this because the same skills I use professionally are the ones I'm applying to this campaign: data, infrastructure, and organized execution.
+I mention it only because those are the same skills I'm putting into this campaign: research, infrastructure, and organized execution.

 But this isn't about my career.
 It's about my community.